45678/miniLockLib/README.md

 `BLAKE2s.js` provides a subclass of [Dmitry Chestnykh’s implementation of the BLAKE2s](https://github.com/dchest/blake2s-js) cryptographic hash function. miniLockLib subclasses the original constructor to expose a modestly more convenient interface for its purposes.

-`nacl.js` is a copy of the [tweetnacl-js crypto library](https://github.com/dchest/tweetnacl-js) written by Dmitry Chestnykh & Devi Mandiri.
-It has been modified to assign itself to `this` instead of `window` so that it can be imported seamlessly into a crypto worker. `nacl` is used throughout `miniLockLib` for a variety of cryptographic functions.
+`nacl.js` is an unmodified copy of the [tweetnacl-js crypto library](https://github.com/dchest/tweetnacl-js) written by Dmitry Chestnykh & Devi Mandiri. `miniLockLib` relies on `NaCl` for a variety of cryptographic and encoding functions.

 `nacl-stream.js` is an unmodified copy of the [tweetnacl-js streaming encryption library](https://github.com/dchest/nacl-stream-js) written by Dmitry Chestnykh.
-Streaming encryption is employed in a crypto worker.

-`scrypt-async.js` is an unmodified script from Dmitry Chestnykh’s [scrypt-async-js](https://github.com/dchest/scrypt-async-js) project.
-It is used to derive a key pair from a secret phrase and email address.
+`scrypt-async.js` is an unmodified copy of Dmitry Chestnykh’s [scrypt-async-js](https://github.com/dchest/scrypt-async-js) project.
+It is used to derive a key pair from a secret phrase and email address with the curve25519 encryption scheme.

 `zxcvbn.js` is an unmodified copy of Dropbox’s [zxcvbn password strength estimator](https://github.com/dropbox/zxcvbn). `miniLockLib` uses this library to calculate the entropy present in secret phrases.